KILTprotocol/docs/docs/develop/03_workshop/05_claimer/index.md

 All you need to do is complete a CType and create a claim.
 Then, you can send these claims to Attesters for verification.

-Claimers are crucial in the Self-Sovereign Identity system.
+They store their identity credentials in their digital wallets, so they decide which information to provide to which service.
 They have full control over their data and decide which data to share, where, and how.

-They store their identity credentials in their digital wallets, so they decide which information to provide to which service.

 You don't need to create a DID on the chain, meaning you are entirely independent!